thefranke/twt2toot/README.md

 # Custom adaptions

 You may want to adapt `get_clean_status` to your needs.
 This function fetches the tweet in HTML and filters the content.
-It currently extracts raw URLs, removes `pic.twitter.com` links (images are added via upload) as well as video URLs and adds a "RT" in front of retweets that are not included in the status message extract
+It currently extracts raw URLs, removes `pic.twitter.com` links (images are added via upload) as well as video URLs and adds a "RT" in front of retweet URLs whose content though is not added to the status.

 # Caveats